Christmas Tree Cookies

-These holly jolly trees are sure to catch everyone's attention.
-Iced with creamy frosting and dusted with sparkly colored sugars, each of the 3-D cookie trees is as delicious as it is beautiful!Taste of Home Test Kitchen
+Delight family and friends with these holly jolly evergreens.
+Iced with creamy frosting and dusted with sparkly colored sugars, the 3-D cookie trees are as delicious as they are beautiful!—Taste of Home Test Kitchen

 - 1 cup butter, softened